(177049) 2003 EE16

-', provisionally known as 2003 EE16, is an Apollo near-Earth asteroid and potentially hazardous object.
+' is an Apollo near-Earth asteroid and potentially hazardous object.
 It was discovered on 8 March 2003 by LPL/Spacewatch II at an apparent magnitude of 20 using a 1.8 m reflecting telescope.
 It has an estimated diameter of 320 m.
 The asteroid was listed on Sentry Risk Table with a Torino Scale rating of 1 on 2 April 2003.

 Description

 Many of the virtual impactors were located near the nominal orbital solution and the asteroid has a low inclination relative to Earth's orbit.
 Observation by the Very Large Telescope (VLT) 8 meter facilities on 22 May and 19 June 2003 when was very dim with an apparent magnitude between 24–25 refined the orbit.
 It was removed from the Sentry Risk Table on 28 May 2003.